Things to Do in Tralee

 Tip: The Lake is a great place to do a spot of fishing or just to relax.

-Crag Cave is formed of limestone, it is a colorful wonderland of stalagmites and stalactites.
-Discovered in 1983 and thought to be over one million years old, this natural attraction has dramatic sound and lighting effects.
+Crag Cave is formed of limestone rock, it is a colorful wonderland of stalagmite and stalactite structures.
+Discovered in 1983 and thought to be over one million years old, this natural attraction has dramatic sound and lighting effects which dazzle those who visit.

 Muckross House & Gardens